 rocker/ropensci image over the base

-RStudio image because it has a bunch of the required system level libraries and common R packages pre-installed, which will make your life easier.
+RStudio image because it has a bunch of the required system level libraries and common R packages pre-installed, which makes life a lot easier.

 docker pull rocker/ropensci